SkymouseStudios/skymse-jekyll/_posts/2019-10-07-how-to-execute-a-small-business-marketing-strategy-in-2019.md

 categories:
 - newtobranding
 author: John Welch
-title: How to Execute a Small Business Marketing Strategy in 2019
+title: The Best Small Business Marketing Strategy for 2019
-subtitle: A Small Business Guide to Developing and Implementing a Winning Marketing Strategy in 2019
+subtitle: Develop and Implement a Winning Marketing Strategy
 description: "This blog post explains how to build and execute a winning marketing strategy in 2019.
 This post includes specific examples and detailed instructions for small businesses to win at marketing without spending tons of money or time